Description

 Joined in the Shout

-The meeting lasted nearly 8 hours.
-No one got up, no one left their precious seat for fear they would lose it.
+No one got up.
+No one left their precious seat for fear that they would lose it.
 All stayed and all listened.
-Near the end of the day, the Prophet Joseph offered the dedicatory prayer as dictated by revelation.
-Sylvia Cutler Webb was there that day and described Joseph’s prayer of dedication:
+Near the end of the day, the prophet Joseph offered the dedicatory prayer as dictated by revelation.
+Sylvia Cutler Webb was there that day and described Joseph’s prayer of dedication.
+She said:

-“I clearly remember the occasion, I can look back through the lapse of years and see as I saw then, Joseph, the Prophet, standing with his hands raised towards the heaven.
-His face is ashy pale, the tears running down his cheeks as he spoke on that memorable day.”
+“I clearly remember the occasion.
+I can look back through the lapse of years and see, as I saw then Joseph, the prophet, standing with his hands raised towards the heavens, his face, an ashy pale, the tears running down his cheeks as he spoke on that memorable day—and then to seal the events of the day, the prophet Joseph taught the Saints and then led them in the Hosanna shout.”

-“The woman and child entered and the child did not cry a word from 8:00 to 4:00 in the afternoon.
-But when the Saints all shouted ‘Hosanna’ the child was nursing and let go and shouted also.
-When the Saints paused, it paused.
-When they shouted, it shouted for three times.
-When they shouted ‘amen’ it shouted also for three times.
-Then it resumed its nursing without any alarm.”
+“The woman and child entered and the child did not cry a word from eight to four in the afternoon.
+But when the Saints all shouted Hosanna, the child was nursing and let go and shouted also.
+When the Saints paused, it paused when they shouted, the baby shouted for three times and when they shouted, Amen, the baby shouted also for three times, then it resumed its nursing.
+Without any alarm.”

-From the beginning of the restoration.
-The Lord has commanded that meetings are to be conducted under the influence of the Holy Ghost and oh, how sweet it is when those meetings are conducted such.
-And again, why would we not want to preserve as our own a place where such miracles, one of many, actually did occur: The Kirtland Temple.
+From the beginning of the restoration, the Lord has commanded that meetings are to be conducted under the influence of the Holy Ghost and oh, how sweet it is when those meetings are conducted such.

 Sources: